 The MPCC greatly appreciates the efforts of the many individuals who organized, supported and participated in its outreach activities at the bases and the Canadian Forces Military Police academy.

 Military Police Academy

-This year, the MPCC made particular efforts to enhance its relationship with the Canadian Forces Military Police Academy.
-Discussions and meetings with the MP Academy Commandant have been fruitful.
-Such discussions have assisted with the revitalization of the MPCC outreach presentations for the various levels of MP training courses.
-Through the fall, MPCC counsel and Academy staff have engaged in dialogue with a goal of increasing the MPCC’s presence in Academy courses and to assist the MPCC in developing presentations targeted to the specific duties and skills being taught in each Academy course.
-The MPCC have created new presentations for 2016 specifically targeted for the various course levels.
-We look forward to continuing this interaction with Academy staff and students.
+This year, the MPCC continued to make particular efforts to enhance its relationship with the Canadian Forces Military Police academy.
+Discussions and meetings with the Commandant of the MP academy have been fruitful and have assisted with the revitalization of the MPCC outreach presentations for the various levels of MP training courses.
+Throughout the year, MPCC counsel and academy staff have continued to collaborate to maintain the MPCC enhanced presence in MP training courses and to assist the MPCC in developing presentations targeted to the specifi c duties and skills being taught in each course.
+The MPCC looks forward to continuing this interaction with MP academy staff and students.